matter-labs/zksync-withdrawal-finalizer/README.md

 ```
 ### Configuration

-Configuration is done via enviromnent variables that can also be read from `.env` file if it is present.
+Configuration is done via environment variables that can also be read from `.env` file if it is present.
 Deployment is done by deploying a dockerized image of the service.

 | Variable | Description |